 Your students can view their AP scores and order additional score reports for colleges, universities, and scholarship programs online at apscore.org.
-Students will not receive paper score reports in the mail.

 Features and benefits